getfem-doc/getfem-doc-translations/doc/sphinx/source/scilab/cmdref_gf_cont_struct_get.rst

     of differentiability.

+  ``gf_cont_struct_get(cont_struct CS, 'non-smooth branching', vec solution, scalar parameter, vec tangent_sol, scalar tangent_par)``

+    Approximate a non-smooth point close to the point given by <literal>solution</literal>
+    and <literal>parameter</literal> and locate one-sided smooth solution branches emanating from there.
+Save the approximation of the non-smooth point as a singular point into the cont_struct object together with the array of the tangents to the located solution branches that direct away from the non-smooth point.
+It is supposed that the point given by
+    <literal>solution</literal> and <literal>parameter</literal> is a point on a smooth solution branch
+    within the distance equal to the minimum step size from the end point of this branch, and the corresponding tangent given by <literal>tangent_sol</literal>
+    and <literal>tangent_par</literal> is directed towards the end point.

   ``{X, gamma, T_X, T_gamma} = gf_cont_struct_get(cont_struct CS, 'sing_data')``

     Return a singular point (<literal>X</literal>, <literal>gamma</literal>) stored in the cont_struct object and a